+\paragraph{autoMPG6} We consider the results of autoMPG6 ($n=392, d=5$) dataset shown in Figures \ref{fig:autoMPG6}.
 The coefficients $\hat{s}_k(u)$ of ``Displacement'', ``Horse\_power'', and ``Weight'' are negative.
 Therefore, taking higher displacement (or horse power/weight) indicates lower fuel efficiency.
 Their negative values are also decreasing along with the mpg.
 This descendence indicates that for cars with a higher mpg, the negative association between these covariates and the mpg is even stronger.
 The remaining covariates $\hat{s}_k(u)$ for ``Acceleration'' and ``Model\_year'' are increasing, which indicates that the relationship between these variables and fuel efficiency is more positive for more fuel-efficient cars.
 Particularly, the coefficient function for ``Model\_year'' is always positive, so the newness of the car implies better mpg for cars with all the range of mpg.
 Also see Figure~\ref{fig:autoMPG8} in Supplement~\ref{supp:additional_experiments} for the result of autoMPG8 dataset; the result is consistent with that of autoMPG6, and it indicates the robustness of the proposed N$^3$POM against the additional covariates.

 \paragraph{real-estate.} The results of real-estate ($n=413, d=3$) dataset are shown in Figure \ref{fig:real-estate-main}(\subref{fig:real-estate}).
 For the second covariate, ``Dist\_to\_station'', the increasing distance adversely affects the house price.
 Moreover, the degree of the adverse effect increases for more expensive houses.
 The third covariate, ``Num\_of\_conv\_store'' positively affects the house price.
 However, the degree of the positive effect decreases for more expensive houses.
 For the first covariate, ``House\_age'', the age of the house adversely affects the house price for lower-price houses; however, this effect almost vanishes (as $\hat{s}_1(u)$ approaches $0$ as $u$ increases) for higher price houses.
 See Figure~\ref{fig:real-estate-main}(\subref{fig:real-estate-levels}) for the scatter plots between covariates and house price.
 For instance, we can observe that the house age does not seem to adversely affect the house price for higher price houses, while it seems to have a slightly negative effect when considering lower-priced houses.